abcdesktopio/docs/opsdocs/docs/uninstall/4.4/script.md

         [OK] namespace "abcdesktop" deleted
         ```

-    Please wait for the output message:
+    Wait for the following confirmation message before proceeding:

     ```
     [OK] namespace "abcdesktop" deleted
     ```

-    Great, you have uninstalled abcdesktop for kubernetes.
+    abcdesktop.io has been successfully removed from the Kubernetes cluster.

-    ## Uninstall with a dedicated namespace
+    ## Uninstalling with a Custom Namespace

     ```bash